Do One Good Thing

 - Commit to taking a historical tour examining the roots of systemic racism in Kansas City.
 For example, understanding the history of Loose Park.
 Compare The Battle of Westport and Nichols Restrictive Covenants and how they are so radically juxtaposed.

-- Commit to attending the annual performance of Underground (Kauffman Center – April 30 and May 1, 2021)
+- Commit to attending the annual performance of Underground at the Kauffman Center

 - Plan a trip to the National Civil Rights Museum in Memphis TN and Freedom Hall and The King Center in Atlanta GA.

 - Find and read materials about United States history that include topics on: